JackSzwergold/Writing/memories/The Bag of Jewelry.md

 ***

-*The Crown Royal Bag of Jewelry (c) Copyright by Jack Szwergold; written on April 12, 2019.
+*The Bag of Jewelry (c) Copyright by Jack Szwergold; written on April 12, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*